 So, simply saying, “What service did I help you with?” or “What did I help you with?” and “What was your favorite interaction with me?
 What was your favorite moment working with me?”

 And when you say that, all of a sudden I'm like, “Oh yeah, I know which three sentences I would write.”

-So, prompting folks, I would say that is huge in making sure that you can help direct the words and the type of information that’s here presented to other consumers.
+Prompting folks, I would say, that is huge in making sure that you can help direct the words and the type of information that’s here presented to other consumers.

 And that's a huge takeaway that I think if you did that for the next five years, the ten people you asked for a review, I bet the quality of your review would be better.